ahayman/NYTViewer-android/README.md

 #### Article Detail Screen

 The detail screen will allow the user to see additional data for the article they selected.
 This mostly includes an abstract of the article.
 The article itself is not shown due to limitations in the API (NY Times wants you to pay for that privilege).
-So instead, a "Read more..." button is provided that will take the sure to the article in a browser.
+So instead, a "Read more..." button is provided that will take the user to the article in a browser.